SBTHDR/bitecom/README.md

-# Qulecom eCommerce system
+# Bitecom eCommerce system

 ## About Repository

-Qulecom is a complete ecommerce system based on Laravel 8.
+Bitecom is a complete ecommerce system based on Laravel 8.
 Frontend system provide a complete online interface to order products from online.
 Backend system provide a complete management of the ecommerce system.